 Photography contests for Arundel Camera Club have been conducted since 1957.
 We operate from Severna Park, Maryland and provide photography centered learning and recreational activities as well as competitions for members weekly from September through May as well as monthly field trips to locations with photography opportunities for members.

-In March 2020, the COVID-19 epidemic forced the club to go online, with a gradual return to normal in-person operations anticipated in the 2021-2022 academic year.
+In March 2020, the COVID-19 epidemic forced the club to go online, with a gradual return to normal in-person operations anticipated in the 2022-23 academic year.
 The club will move more activities to in-person as the health guidelines permit.
-Meanwhile, we will conduct contests online for digital images and will suspend print competitions for the time being.
-If we elect to return to in-person judging at any time, we will contact you as soon as possible to determine if you still wish to participate.
+Meanwhile, we will conduct contests online for digital images and will resume print competitions in Fall 2022 for as long as it is deemed safe for members to do so.
+We are returning to in-person judging for prints, and we will comply with masking and distancing requirements as they evolve.

 This guide is to help you understand how the competition will operate and the kinds of feedback we are seeking from judges.
 It is a learning experience for members, and so we are hopeful to let each photographer walk away from each contest, having learned both from feedback on their own work but also by listening to the feedback on the photographs submitted by other club members.